Aurora-Landing-Page/Backend/README.md

      - `400` if the request is malformed / invalid
      - `404` if the specified eventId could not be found
      - `500` if an internal server error occurs
      - `200` if the query was successful

+### /getAllCas : GET
+   - If the query is valid, all CAs will be returned as an array (`data`) of objects.
+   - The additional field `data` is included in the response if successful.
+   - Responds with:
+     - `404` if the query returned no CAs
+     - `200` if the query was successful

 ### /verify : GET